jumpingsigma/No-Recoil-Macro-ForAnyFpsGame-Within10sec/README.md

 # In-Game-MouseRecorderForMacro
-available for ANY FPSgame, generate your recoil trace within 10s This is how you gonna use this:
+available for ANY FPSgame, generate your recoil trace and use it for Macro within 10s

+This is how you gonna use this:
 step1: open the exe file,input your RPM(900 800 600....) and Magazinecapacity(30, 35, 50...)
 <img width="971" height="394" alt="image" src="https://github.com/user-attachments/assets/8c74cd6d-14e5-4577-b209-5ee3e9ac8ee1" />